WHO Illicit Trade Protocol

 Our views on key issues to be discussed at the protocol’s first Meeting of the Parties

-We have always publicly supported the development of a World Health Organisation (WHO) Protocol to eliminate illicit trade in tobacco products.
+We have always publicly supported the development of a World Health Organization (WHO) Protocol to Eliminate Illicit Trade in Tobacco Products.

 The first session of the Meeting of the Parties (MOP1) to the Protocol to Eliminate Illicit Trade in Tobacco Products took place in Geneva from 8 to 10 October 2018.
 The protocol entered into force on 25 September 2018 and 62 parties have ratified it as of 1 January 2021.